A tale of three homotopies: Introduction

 The paper is organised as follows.
 In Section~\ref{background-operads}, we briefly recall all necessary definitions and facts of operadic homotopical algebra.
 In Section~\ref{homotopies}, we provide background information on the existing notions of homotopies; even though the three different notions of a homotopy between Maurer--Cartan elements in $L_\infty$-algebras are fairly well understood, we spell out the corresponding definitions for the sake of completeness.
 In Section~\ref{MC-and-Quillen}, we explain the relationship between the notion of concordance homotopy and that coming from homotopy of Maurer--Cartan elements.
 In Section~\ref{concordance-and-Markl}, we explain the relationship between the notion of concordance homotopy and that of operadic homotopy.
+In fact we provide the first, to our knowledge, explicit recipe to write a definition of operadic homotopy, even though it is complicated since it involves nested trees in homotopy transfer formulae.
 We conclude with an outline of some future directions in Section~\ref{future}.